Triston Casas Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers' 4.21 team ERA ranks 15th among all MLB pitching staffs.
+- The Dodgers' 4.24 team ERA ranks 16th across all MLB pitching staffs.

+- Dodgers pitchers combine to give up 149 total home runs at a rate of 1.2 per game (to rank 14th in the league).

+- Ferguson (7-3) takes the mound for the Dodgers in his fourth start of the season.
+He has a 3.19 ERA in 48 2/3 innings pitched, with 54 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.